Skip to content

 venue Send eligible people to communal residences (boarding schools, care homes, student dorms).
 Uses attribute_aware allocation that respects the age/sex slot capacities defined in venues_config.yaml.

-Some useful per-step knobs you'll see repeatedly: - refresh_pools: true — re-scan the population for who is still unallocated before this step.
-Used after venue steps so household steps don't try to place residents who are now in a care home. - assumption: (on a pattern) — when a pattern is open-ended (">=2 >=0 >=0 >=0"), the engine assumes a concrete shape for sizing purposes ("2 0 1 1"). - demotion_rules: — if a step's pattern demotes mid-allocation, switch to a different relationship rule (e.g. a two-adult family rule demotes to a single-adult family rule).
+Three per-step settings show up repeatedly: - refresh_pools: true re-scans the population for who is still unallocated before this step runs.
+Almost every shipped step leaves it false, and one late household_excess step turns it on. - assumption: sits on a pattern.
+When that pattern is open-ended (">=2 >=0 >=0 >=0"), the engine assumes a concrete shape such as "2 0 1 1" for sizing purposes. - demotion_rules: switches to a different relationship rule when a step's pattern demotes mid-allocation, so a two-adult family rule can demote to a single-adult family rule.

 Phase Steps (in order) Purpose